itzg/docker-minecraft-server/README.md

                               |
                               +-- project slug
   ```
   Also, specific version/type can be declared using colon symbol and version id/type after the project slug.
 The version id can be found at 'Metadata' section.
-Valid version types are ``RELEASE``, ``BETA`` ``ALPHA``.
+Valid version types are `release`, `beta`, `alpha`.
 For instance:
   ```
     -e MODRINTH_PROJECTS=fabric-api,fabric-api:PbVeub96,fabric-api:beta
   ```